 WEIGHT | 4.74 lbs

-Let’s just get it out of the way…Yes, this looks like a black macbook pro….Yes, that’s partly why I got it.
+Let’s just get it out of the way…Yes, this looks like a black MacBook pro….Yes, that’s partly why I got it.
 The design of the 15″‘ Razer played a huge part in my purchase.
-While the surface lineup are beautiful, minimal & touch enabled, they lack the raw power that I needed for various tasks or they weren’t compatible with apps that I need to make a living *cough* Pro X *cough*.
+While the surface lineup is beautiful, minimal & touch enabled, they lack the raw power that I needed for various tasks, or they weren’t compatible with apps that I need to make a living *cough* Pro X *cough*.
 The Razer in all variations have aluminum uni-bodies which gives it a solid and clean aesthetic with no visible screws or bolts.

 Like any lineup there are offering at various price points to match everyone’s needs & budgets, and since ya boy isn’t rich I decided to go with the 2070 variant.
 This falls right in the middle of the 2060 base model and the 2080 max Q model.
 With that you give up a fraction of the performance and keep a few extra dollars in your pocket to spend on peripherals or beer.